 “We’ve both agreed to have a captain in charge of each group, therefore his orders are on the same level as mine and are to be followed,” he emphasized with a slow nod and wide eyes at Kiko.

 I have to admit I didn’t like the idea either, and I couldn’t imagine Kiko taking his orders seriously, or even just listening to him.

-“We’ve both agreed that he’s more fit for the journey, plus my expertise is needed here with the ship.”
+“We’ve both agreed that he’s more physically prepared for the journey, plus my expertise is needed here with the ships.”